ActuallyHappening/COMP1100/documents/Iteration_2/value_proposition_canvas.md

 **Products/Services:**
 Our product should aim to have some/all of the following services:
+Iteration One:
 - One place to have all courses documented
 - One course viewer, showing the requirements and relationships between all the relevant courses
 - Combined planner showing semester limitations and pre-requisite limitations

+Iteration Two:
+- Integrate systems similar to UQ review so students have a more clear idea on course feedback.
+- Integrate systems to allow friends to choose courses together should the situation arise.

 **Pain relievers:**
 Our solution seeks to relieve the following pains:
+Iteration One:
 - Fixing current UI issues, so that UI will be easy to use and navigate and fast
 - Ending non-personalised services with a solution that will adapt to what classes you have already done

+Iteration Two:
+- Make it clear what information is avaliable for a course via a similar system to UQ review, so students are immediately aware.
+- Students will be better and more seamlessly able to choose courses with friends.

 **Gain creators:**
+Iteration One:
 Our solution seeks to create the following gains:
 - Usage of a seamless system with everything in one place
 - Allowing viewing of what other people are planning on doing

+Iteration Two:
+- Our solution aims to (like iteration one) create a more seamless system with additional information that we know students would like based on interviews.

 ## Evaluation of Hypotheses